 As we progress in the change of this blog’s vision, I’m providing materials to help you work on vintage watches.

 The following download contains a book about how to use staking sets.
 It’s the second document of this kind I have posted.
-If you have an interest in a similar treatise, check the download on an earlier post
+If you have an interest in a similar treatise, check the download on an

 I believe the second version of the book, downloadable here will also help you find your way through the world of staking tools and how they can help you work on Hamilton movements.
 You’ll see a more professional book on staking tools and their use from me in the days and weeks to come.